rosiepiee/rosiepiee/README.md

 I absolutely adore Soudam, I love them so much, if that bothers you...
 OKAY!
 I do not care what you think!
 It's mine and my boyfriend's comfort ship and it makes us VERY HAPPY!

+I also love Sonamy, Sonadow, Sonjet, and Sonaze, I multiship if it isnt obvious.. if it bothers you?
+COOL!
+Don't care, hide or block me!

 I DO NOT, I REPEAT DO NOT ROLEPLAY!!!
 PLS DONT RP WITH ME.
-I ONLY JOKINGLY RP WITH FRIENDS AND MY BF!
+I ONLY JOKINGLY RP WITH FRIENDS AND MY BF ..WHICH I BARELY DO ANYWAY!

 my bf thinks i'm gay.... (not wrong..)